csound-flossmanual/csound-floss/book/05-e-reverberation.md

 delay-line based reverb algorithms which in most situations can be used to provide high quality and efficient reverberation.
-Convolution offers a whole new approach for the creation of realistic reverbs that imitate actual spaces - this technique is demonstrated in the&nbsp;
+Convolution offers a whole new approach for the creation of realistic reverbs that imitate actual spaces - this technique is demonstrated in the [Convolution](05-h-convolution.md) chapter.
-[Convolution](05-h-convolution.md) chapter.